Andreescu embraces spotlight with U.S. Open triumph

 NEW YORK (Reuters) - So new is Bianca Andreescu to the Grand Slam stage that after beating Serena Williams to win the U.S. Open on Saturday, a tournament official had to show her which side of the trophy was the front.

-The moment marked the end of a remarkable run for the 19-year-old Canadian, who a year ago failed to qualify for the tournament, but has gone on to become the sport’s brightest young star.
+The moment marked the end of a remarkable run for the 19-year-old Canadian, who a year ago had failed to qualify for the tournament but has gone on to become the sport’s brightest young star.

 “Last year wasn’t an easy period in my life, I was going through a lot with injuries,” said Andreescu.